 Unsurprisingly, Omar told the police he didn’t do it.
 (Shocker, I know).
 So Truman opened up an investigation that involved bringing in witnesses and me having to repeat my story far more times than I wanted.
 Truman (and the Kirksville police) told me that I needed witnesses to corroborate my story.
 But I had no witnesses of the assault itself (such is the nature of sex crimes…), I only had witnesses of Omar talking to me at the frat house.

 So I called on as many friends as I could that were there and could remember what happened that night.
 I am still so grateful that they were willing to support me in that way.
 But sadly, it amounted to nothing.
-Even my mom got involved and called both the President of Truman and KPD to pressure them to move the case forward.
 Long story short, Truman decided to punish Omar by telling him…

 It was the most useless and insulting punishment that could be handed down in response to a sexual assault.
 He didn’t get expelled.
 He didn’t even get suspended.
 In classic Truman fashion, he was given a homework assignment and was asked to pay a fine.
 To this day, the fact that Truman made him pay a fine to the school puts me in an instant rage.
 The school straight up profited from my sexual assault.

 And then, of course, Truman has the audacity to call on me as an alumna and ask me for money on a regular basis.
 It’s absolutely disgusting the way Truman handled that situation and I will not give my alma mater money for that very reason (other than the $10 I’ve given to the campus radio station because they gave me a fantastic experience).